lmeadors/xppio/README.md

 Not a problem - using the same XML as the previous example, you can do this:

-	final MyCustomerIsCoolerThanYours actualCustomer = new MyCustomerIsCoolerThanYours();
+	final MyCustomerIsCoolerThanYours coolCustomer = new MyCustomerIsCoolerThanYours();
-	xppIO.populate(actualCustomer, input, "/customer");
+	xppIO.populate(coolCustomer, xml, "/customer");

-So, there, we're taking an existing object, and saying that starting at the /customer node of the XML data, it will map to a MyCustomerIsCoolerThanYours object.
+So, there, we take an existing object, and say that starting at the "/customer" node of the XML data, map it to an existing MyCustomerIsCoolerThanYours object.

 Now, what happens if you get the xml from someone and it has extra stuff in it?
 Like this: